muttley79/woltcheck/README.md

 ![alt text](https://user-images.githubusercontent.com/6189366/147935485-932caef9-9c83-4541-9c1e-449eadd340a8.png?raw=true)

 Prerequisits:
-- Install shapely and configparser (python3 -m pip install shapely configparser apprise)
+- Install shapely and configparser (python3 -m pip install shapely configparser apprise termcolor)
 - Install libgeos-dev (apt-get install libgeos-dev)
 - Add your location to properties file.
 You can add it as freetext or in longitude/latitude format.
   You can find your longitude/latitude using this site https://www.latlong.net/